PeteVarley/Fortsight/README.md

 # Fortsight

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
-It is meant to be a research project to understand how the Fortnight API works and what type of information is available for a public profile.
+It is meant to be a research project to understand how the Fortnite API works and what type of information is available for a public profile.

 This application uses Scout Gaming Platform to access the Fortnight API.